saifsabir97/chess-helper/README.md

 ## **Tested Platorm**
 * #### Macbook Air M1, Chrome full screen(screen size may cause html attributes to change due to which board state may not be parsed properly)
+* #### Windows.
+You'll need to download stockfish binary and update env path(or place it somewhere in the backend directory, could be root backend directory or engine directory. i dont have windows to test :()